WellthCare

 4. A Spouse's Employer Plan

-If your spouse or partner is still working and has employer-sponsored coverage, you may be able to enroll as a dependent.
-This can be a cost-effective solution, especially if their employer covers a significant portion of the premium.
-However, be aware of enrollment windows and potential premium adjustments.
+If your spouse is still working, you might be able to hop onto their employer plan.
+That can be an affordable solution, especially if their employer covers a big chunk of the premium.
+Just watch out for enrollment windows.

 • Pros: Often subsidized; familiar group plan structure.